Creating a Path to Independence

 - Assist with job and/or college applications

-Churches, individuals, and civic groups contribute to Saint Francis’ Independent Living program through gifts of household items, hygiene kits, and other household necessities.
+Churches, individuals, and civic groups contribute to Saint Francis’ Independent Living program through gifts like refurbished computers, cell phones, and other electronics.
 You can also help financially.